bhelx/bhelx.simst.im/_posts/2023-09-09-elixir-and-wasm.md

 The only way I can see to solve this is to write a native Erlang or Elixir Wasm runtime.
 From a native runtime you'd be able to interop very deeply with Erlang and calling synchronous host functions wouldn't be a problem.
 You may even be able to write some kind of Wasm to BEAM Bytecode JIT to make it relatively fast.

 I don't intend to pick up this project, but if you do, please reach out to me!
+Also, please reach out if you think I'm wrong or know of some other ways around this problem.